ffilipef/longstreet/index.md

 Our main goal is to create a way to everyone can see the roads conditions every where in the world, and in the same way being able to create and update that conditions.

-Our next goal is to develop a mobile app for make everything more easy.
+Our next goal is to develop a mobile app for make everything more easy and simple.

 ### Our Solution!

-For that we think in a simple solution, creating a file that everyone will be able to upload in their maps service (e.g Google Maps, Goole Earth, etc.), and that everyone can collaborate.
+We think in a simple solution, creating a file that everyone will be able to upload in their maps service (e.g. Google Maps, Goole Earth, etc.), and that everyone can collaborate.

 ### What's the cost?